opentecture/mindmapping/architecture-as-art.md

 * View its references and other similar buildings
 * colors and shapes will change

-## Architecture as 3D printed by a reusable goop'
+## Architecture as 3D printed by a reusable 'goop'

 You will go to a national park and choose an empty site.
 The next day your house or whatever house you want has been built - and will be there for the duration of your stay.
 Soon after you leave the site will return to the near primeval state it was in before your arrival.